-Each year on April 15, post offices around the US fill up with people who have waited until the last possible hours to mail their tax forms to the Internal Revenue Service.
-Many people file their tax returns in the months preceding the annual deadline, and many file extensions that allow them extra time.
+Post offices around the U.S. begin filling up with people in at tax time, those who have waited until the last possible minute to mail their tax returns to the Internal Revenue Service.
+Many file their returns in the months preceding the usual annual deadline of April 15, and many file extensions that allow them extra time.

-Businesses and high-income earners submit tax payments on a quarterly basis, so the IRS needs a stable crew to handle the steady flow year-round.
+Businesses and high-income earners additionally submit tax payments on a quarterly basis, so the IRS needs a stable crew to handle this steady flow year-round.
 But a significant portion of the agency’s business revolves around the April 15 deadline.

-To handle the flurry of business in the spring and summer, the IRS hires seasonal employees.
-These temporary staff process mail, enter data from paper forms, review returns for accuracy and answer questions from filers.
+The IRS hires seasonal employees to handle the flurry of business in the spring and summer.
+This temporary staff processes mail, enters data from paper forms, reviews returns for accuracy, and answer questions from filers.

-These jobs are great for students who need flexible schedules and for retirees who want to keep their work skills sharp but do not want to commit to a full-time, year-round job.
+These jobs are great for students who need flexible schedules, and for retirees who want to keep their work skills sharp but don't want to commit to full-time, year-round employment.
 Retired tax professionals are frequently hired for seasonal work.

 What Types of IRS Temp Jobs Are Available?